farm-ng/tractor/doc/core_module.rst

 Logging / Playback
 ------------------

-Farm-ng supports logging and replay of eventbus traffic via a simple binary log format.
+farm-ng supports logging and replay of eventbus traffic via a simple binary log format.

 A log consists of binary-serialized ``Event`` messages delimited by a ``uint32`` message length prefix.